leobudima/elogii-blog/content/meeting-seasonal-demand-in-2021-a-guide-to-last-mile-delivery-this-season.md

 ### Evolving Customer Expectations

 Customer expectations have never been higher.
-And in the chaos of peak seasonal demand, it is a nightmate to meet them, let alone surpass them.
+And in the chaos of peak seasonal demand, it is a nightmare to meet them, let alone surpass them.

 But this has to be a priority, especially for small businesses.
 Learning [**how to build trust with customers through delivery**](https://elogii.com/blog/building-trust-with-customers-through-delivery/) means: